-A similar statistical analysis as presented above for k{meth} and $Hg(II)R$ was used to examine THg and MeHg data for the same seven region/habitat categories (Figure 7).
-However in this case qualitative categories of low, moderate and high were calculated from the percentile distribution of the complete data set, based on three percentile bins: low - <33%; moderate - 33-67%; and high - >67%.
-In addition to the datasets from Marvin-DiPasquale and co-workers summarized in Figure 6, 744 more THg and 438 more MeHg data points collected between 1993 and 2010 were added to the analysis for subtidal regions throughout the North, Central, and South Bay, as well from as South Bay marsh sloughs (SFEI, 2011).
+A similar statistical analysis as presented above for $k{\rm meth}$ and Hg(II)R was used to examine THg and MeHg data for the same seven region/habitat categories (Fig. 6).
+However, in this case qualitative categories of low, moderate and high were calculated from the percentile distribution of the complete data set, based on three percentile bins: low- < 33%; moderate-33-67%; and high- > 67%.
+In addition to the datasets from Marvin-DiPasquale and co-workers summarized in Fig. 5, 744 more THg and 438 more MeHg data points collected between 1993 and 2010 were added to the analysis for subtidal regions throughout the North, Central, and South Bay, as well from as South Bay marsh sloughs (SFEI, 2012).

-One prominent feature of Figure 7 is a general increase in MeHg with increasing THg across the different habitat categories.
+One prominent feature of this plot (Fig. 6) is a general increase in MeHg with increasing THg across the different habitat categories.
 However, this does not necessarily imply a cause and effect relationship, as many factors are known to control MeHg production and concentrations.
-This apparent positive relationship between THg and MeHg concentration in sediment may have more to do with habitat differences in labile organic matter loading to surface sediment (affecting k{meth}) and the pool size of $Hg(II)R$.
-Coupled with knowledge regarding dominant Hg sources (e.g., cinnabar mines in the South Bay versus a mix of sources in the North Bay) and relative amounts of organic loading in the various sub-habitats (high in the tidal marshes and managed ponds, and lower in the open Bay and tidal sloughs), the summaries presented in Figures 6 and 7 provide a foundation for understanding Hg(II)-methylation potential across key habitats of the ecosystem.
+This apparent positive relationship between THg and MeHg concentration in sediment may have more to do with habitat differences in labile organic matter loading to surface sediment (affecting k{meth}) and the pool size of Hg(II)R. Coupled with knowledge regarding dominant Hg sources (e.g., cinnabar mines in the South Bay versus a mix of sources in the North Bay) and relative amounts of organic loading in the various sub-habitats (high in the tidal marshes and managed ponds, and lower in the open Bay and tidal sloughs), the summaries presented in Figs. 5 and 6 provide a foundation for understanding Hg(II)-methylation potential across key habitats of the ecosystem.